 According to the dictionary, bloating means to expand or distend, as with air or water.
 When you feel bloated, you feel full or over-full, as if your stomach has swollen well past its normal size.
 It’s an uncomfortable feeling, often accompanied by belching and passing gas.

-Bloating isn’t actually a medical diagnosis, according to Manhattan gastroenterologist Dr. Khodadadian.
-Instead, it’s the result of trapped gas in your stomach or intestines.
+According to Manhattan gastroenterologist Dr. Khodadadian, bloating can be very uncomfortable.
+It is the result of trapped gas in your stomach or intestines.
 If you’re experiencing bloating, that doesn’t always mean you’ve eaten too much.
-It can mean that you’ve eaten too much of the wrong foods.
+It can mean that you’ve eaten too much of the wrong foods!

 The Bloating Culprits

 There are a number of causes of intestinal bloating that you can control, however.
 Fatty foods are one of the biggest culprits because fat interrupts the digestion process, hindering your stomach from emptying properly.
 Reduce the fat from your diet, and you’ll very often eliminate bloating all together.

 Carbohydrates also contribute to the excess gas that leads to bloating.
 Reducing or avoiding those foods that continually cause you to feel bloated may be in your best interest, especially when the bloating gets painful or uncomfortable.
 Foods associated with bloating include:

 - Chewing gum

 - Brussels sprouts